UPDATE: June 15

 “If HCW becomes symptomatic, all the patients who they cared for (or co-workers) in the 48 hours prior to symptom onset in that HCW will NOT be considered close contacts if the HCW wore a well fitting surgical/procedure mask or well-fitting KN95 mask and practiced routine, frequent hand hygiene.”

-The Infection Prevention and Control Visual Guide helps to summarize these measures into a brief checklist that can be used to review day-to-day operations and ensure that the measures put in place when in-person services were first allowed to resume are still being rigorously followed today.
+The Infection Prevention and Control Visual Guide helps to summarize these measures into a brief checklist that can be used to review day-to-day operations.

 Despite widespread vaccine uptake and use of infection prevention and control measures to limit the spread of COVID-19, no measure is perfect, and some risks remain when services are provided in-person.
 Every close contact that a physiotherapist has with another person is another opportunity for the physiotherapist to become exposed to COVID-19 and to subsequently become a vector for virus spread.
 In addition, every visit to the practice setting necessitates countless contacts with other members of the public as the patient travels to and from their appointment.
 The risks posed by in-person services increase when physiotherapists work with patients more likely to experience severe outcomes from COVID-19.